 When summer or early fall comes to an end, it’s time to take your boat, jet skis and other watercraft out of the water and prepare them for winter storage.
-I know, I know – the thought of storing your boat or watercraft makes you want to throw a tantrum and complain that Summer is never long enough and you just aren’t ready to put them away yet.
-Trust me, we understand!
-However, we all know this is the reality of living in the Mid-Atlantic and Northeast and you need to take care of this task every year, whether you want to or not, tantrums and all.
+You might be asking yourself, “can I store a boat in a storage unit?”
+We all know the reality of living in the Mid-Atlantic and Northeast and you need to take care of boat storage every year, and a storage unit could be the answer to making that easier!
 We have compiled a list of helpful tips to get you prepared for watercraft and boat storage.

 Step 1 – Consult the Owner’s Manual.